Lead PI/Director, Queens College AANAPISI Project (QCAP)

 Teaching Interests

-I regularly teach undergraduate and graduate courses on Asian American literature (ENGL 369, 733, 781), as well as on multiethnic comics/graphic narratives (ENGL 391W, 640, 781), pop culture (ENGL 391W, 399W), comedy and satire (ENGL 390, 781), introductions to literary study (ENGL 170W), and the arts in NYC (HNRS 125).
+I regularly teach undergraduate and graduate courses on Asian American literature (ENGL 369, 733, 781), as well as on multiethnic comics/graphic narratives (ENGL 391W, 640, 781), pop culture (ENGL 391W, 399W), comedy and satire (ENGL 390, 781), introduction to literary study (ENGL 170W), and the arts in New York City (HNRS 125).

 Selected Publications

-Articles and Book Chapters
+Articles & Book Chapters

 “‘1971: Aiiieeeee!
 Hotel’ and Asian American Literary History.”
 Approaches to Teaching the Works of Karen Tei Yamashita, edited by Ruth Y. Hsu and Pamela Thoma, Modern Language Association of America, 2021, pp. 65–70.